TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 ======
 [July 2025] Our work EquiRep, previously accepted to RECOMB 2025, has now been accepted to [Genome Research](https://doi.org/10.1101/gr.280750.125)!

-[April 2025] Presented our work EquiRep (and poster) at RECOMB 2025, Seoul, South Korea.
+[April 2025] Presented our work EquiRep (and poster) at RECOMB 2025, Seoul, South Korea!

 [December 2024] Our EquiRep work got accepted to RECOMB 2025.
 Thanks to all the co-authors!